CynthiaF77/docs.neatline.org/image-based-exhibits.md

 ### Method 1: Using a Static Image {#static-image}

-To use a static image brackgound layer, your image must be web-accessible.
+To use a static image background layer, your image must be web-accessible.
 If you need a place to host an image file, add it as an item within your Omeka collection.
 Enter your image url in the option for Image Layer:

 ![Screenshot using static image](images/image-layer.JPG)